EPA Proposes Changes to the Boiler MACT Rule

-By: Frank Burbach and Alan Anderson
+By: Frank Burbach

 On August 25, 2020, EPA published proposed changes to the National Emission Standard for Hazardous Air Pollutants (NESHAP) for Industrial, Commercial, and Institutional Boilers and Process Heaters.
 This rule, commonly referred to as the “Boiler MACT” (Maximum Achievable Control Technology), establishes emission limits on boilers and indirect-fired process heaters at sites that are major sources of hazardous air pollutants (HAPs).
 The changes include adjustments to the emission limits currently listed in the Boiler MACT, and many of the newly proposed limits are more stringent.
 Comments on the proposed amendments will be accepted by EPA for a period of 60 days following the date of publication.
 The deadline for submittal is October 24, 2020.

 Important Highlights of Proposed Changes:

 - Existing boilers will have three years from the effective date of the new rule to demonstrate compliance with the revised limits.